changmingyang28/libFAUDES/README.md

 make -j20 tutorial
 ```
 The implemented files are in the folder .../libfaudes/plugins/synthesis,
-at present, you can go to the folder .../tutorial and run
+At present, you can go to the folder .../tutorial and run
 ```
 ./syn_10_test2
 ```